Noah-Huppert/wallet-service/py-sdk/README.md

 # Overview
 Wallet service Python 3 SDK.

-Install the `wallet-sdk` pip package.
+Install the `wallet-sdk-Noah-Huppert` pip package.
 Then use the `WalletClient` class.

 ```py
 import wallet_sdk